When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 The Jews.

-And finally, who got the land in kind of a fair fight, so to speak, in which the Israelis didn't even start it.
+And finally, who got the land in a kind of a fair fight, so to speak, in which the Israelis didn't even start it.

 They were attacked.

-And so by every plausible criterion, Israel has a right to say, I think this is our land.
+And so by every plausible criterion, Israel has a right to say, I think, this is our land.

-I think that that is the dispute, right?
+I think that is the dispute, right?

 But the propaganda, of course, is that they are.